 8. Seattle, WA

 If you don’t have the ability to travel far from the city, try shooting at a local park.
-Seattle is full of gorgeous parks that are so large and lush you’ll forget you’re still within the city limits.
-Enjoy beaches, forest, grassy knolls, lighthouses and more!
+The Puget Sound is full of gorgeous parks that are so large and lush you’ll forget you’re still within the city limits.

 We’re spoiled with waterfalls here in the Pacific Northwest.
 There are so many easily accessible waterfalls throughout the region and they make for the best photo ops!